yorick2/cached-image-resizer/README.md

 [see some more examples](./App.vue)

 #Technical notes
-New image created with the given specification if, its been previously created and found in the cache folder "public/images/cache"
+New image created with the given specification if, its been previously created and found in the cache folder "public/images/cache".

+## The cache
+The cache folder isn't cleared automatically and cached files needs to be removed after changes to the original file for them to be seen.
+If there is an issue a new file using a cached image after all cached files have been removed I would suggest removing the **contents** of the cache folder and ensure all server/cdn caching is refreshed.

 ##SVGs
 Fallback image of specified extension created